Caspar Henderson

 Caspar Henderson is a British writer and journalist living in Oxford, England.
-He writes on the subjects of energy, science, environment and human rights.
+He has written on the subjects of energy, science, environment and human rights.

 Biography

 Henderson was educated at Westminster School and Corpus Christi College, Cambridge.

 After working as a film script reader in Los Angeles, an aid worker in Uganda, and a research assistant and junior journalist working on human rights and the arming of Iraq by foreign powers and other matters, he became co-ordinator of the Green College Centre at Oxford University from 1992 to 1994, which focused on climate change and other environmental issues.
 In 1995 and 1996 he worked on Costing the Earth, the flagship environment program on BBC Radio 4.

 From 1996 to 2002 he wrote on topics such as energy, science, environment and human rights for The Financial Times, The Independent, New Scientist, The Ecologist, Environmental Finance, Green Futures and other newspapers, magazines, and broadcast media.
 In 1999 he won the IUCN-Reuters award for best environmental writing in western and central Europe.
 From 1996 to 2002 he was also a consultant, analyst and writer for government, commercial and non-profit organisations.

 From 2002 to 2005 he was a senior editor at OpenDemocracy, a project for open global politics, where he commissioned, edited and contributed to analysis and debate on globalisation, security, the environment, and the politics of climate change.
 He has been a contributing editor and member of the editorial advisory board at chinadialogue, and a member of the advisory group for Artists' Project Earth.